react-hook-use-cta: (use Call To Action)

 • CustomCTAHistory.replaceInitialAction( CTAState | undefined, { useDefault?: boolean } | undefined, )

-useCTA return values
+useCTA return

 useCTA return value [0]: history